TheGladietor/TheGladietor/README.md

 - 🌱 I’m currently learning Javascript right now!!!
 - 💞️ I’m looking to collaborate on Arduino and JS projects to be better!
 - 📫 How to reach me ...
 You can't because as a developer I'm a not so social 😅
-- 🦾 I'm looking to reach my greatest potensial in mind and body because there is nothing impossible in this life!
+- 🦾 I'm looking to reach my greatest potential in mind and body because there is nothing impossible in this life!

 <!---
 TheGladietor/TheGladietor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.